|Jack Parker (#47734878)|

 Defunct - exist in records, but not on the ground.

-GR24 Porter Cemetery (off locust street, near Connors farm) - Although I have seen recent clues as to a cemetery near here - it still evades me.
+???
+Porter Cemetery (not on FaG, off locust street, near Connors farm) - Although I have seen recent clues as to a cemetery near here - it still evades me, but then the location given for Potter's field was way off.

 |Find A Grave Friends|

-AlbFirefly, Alexis, Amy Levesque, Anne Cady, Barry Gates, Bimmy, Bob LaBelle, David Shipley, Denise, Ellen Mariano, Jen Snoots, Jill Kastello, John Glassford, Karen, Kate, Kathy McConnell, Laura Irwin, Nareen, et al, Norman Dodge, Sara, [View all Find A Grave Friends...]
+AlbqFirefly, Alexis, Amy Levesque, Anne Cady, Barry Gates, Bimmy, Bob LaBelle, David Shipley, Denise, Ellen Mariano, Jen Snoots, Jill Kastello, John Glassford, Karen, Kate, Kathy McConnell, Laura Irwin, Nareen, et al, Norman Dodge, Robin Parker, [View all Find A Grave Friends...]

 |David M. Habben||Lorenzo Parker|